-Understanding the demographics of LEOs is essential for ensuring the effectiveness and equity of election administration in the United States.
-Stability within this workforce is vital; longer tenure allows LEOs to accumulate expertise, which enhances their ability to manage complex election processes and adapt to challenges like technological advancements and misinformation.

-The strong representation of women in leading election offices needs to be understood in the context of the changing nature of election administration.
-As explored in other research by our team, the long-standing role of women in local election offices may have been based on the job being flexible and allowing women to meet the multiple jobs society asks of them in and outside of the workplace.
+is essential for ensuring the effectiveness and equity of election administration in the United States.
+Stability within this workforce is vital; longer tenure allows LEOs to accumulate expertise, which enhances their ability to manage complex election processes and adapt to challenges like technological advancements and misinformation. election offices needs to be understood in the context of the changing nature of election administration.
+As explored in other research by our team, the long-standing role of women in local election offices may have been based on the job being flexible and allowing women to meet the multiple jobs society asks of them in and outside of the workplace.3